kyma-project/community/governance/01-governance.md

 ### Lack of consensus

 Engage the [Core SIG leaders](/collaboration/#core-special-interest-group-core-special-interest-group-leaders), if there are still unresolved objections by the decision due date.
-They will work with the [Kyma Council](/collaboration/#overview-overview-the-kyma-council) if necessary,  to reach the final decision as soon as possible and close the issue.
+They will work with the [Kyma Steering Committee](#special-interest-group-working-group-special-interest-group-working-group-the-kyma-steering-committee) if necessary, to reach the final decision as soon as possible and close the issue.

 ### Revisit a decision

 Raise an explicit request to revisit a decision or to review it.
 To request revision:

 - Create a new decision record in the respective repository and populate the `Affected decisions` parameter.
 - Specify the `Due date` parameter and set a revision date that cannot be earlier than the revision date of the original decision
 - Explain in the **Context** and **Consequences** sections why you propose another approach and a new decision.